Medohamed566666/Cat-back-end-task/Readme.txt

 3- task 2: "problem solving" the solution is in the pdf file "proplem solving" also I inserted the code program in the folder "problem solving >> src >> main"
 4- task 3: "sql challenge" the solution is in the pdf file "sql challenge".

+To Install the Task file  click "view raw"